waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Immunities:** Flying immune to Ground; Ground immune to Electric; MUK immune to Poison; HYPNO immune to STUN SPORE; MUK immune to THUNDER WAVE; MAROWAK immune to POISON GAS.
 - **Field/Battle Rules:** Switches require standing below and facing up.
 Losing in a gym does not warp you out.
 FLY can end wild battles indoors.
 ROAR can end wild battles.

 # III.
-Puzzle Logs & Hypotheses

-# III.
 Tool Debugging Logs
 ## A. Pathfinder Tool
 - **Status:** Critical Failure
-- **Symptom:** Tool produces no output, not even a 'Path not found' message.
+- **Symptom:** Tool produces no output, not even a 'Path not found' message or debug logs.
 - **Hypothesis 1:** The script is crashing silently due to a logic or parsing error.
 - **Test 1:** Overwrite the tool with a minimal script containing only a print statement.
 - **Result 1:** SUCCESS.
 The minimal script executed and printed its output.
 This confirms the tool's execution environment is working.